mr258876/Project_Vision_L/README.md

 - Multi-language support ✅
 - Resin data syncing ✅
 - Auto update✅
-- Digital clock (with weather)✅
+- Digital clock (with weather) ✅
-- Management interface (with remote control & file management)✅
+- Management interface (with remote control & file management) ✅
+- Recovery mode (to solve ROM shortage) ✅

 Features planned for next major release:
 - Bluetooth 🚧
-- Recovery mode (to solve ROM shortage) 🚧

 ## How to Use
 ### For version L0.1